 In a similar manner, non surgical patients are stratified in order of decreasing resource use based upon their principal diagnosis.
 This ranges from malignancy at one extreme to sterilisation at the other.
 As in the surgical example, a residual group of diagnoses labelled 'other diagnosis', is listed as the final DRG (352) in this MDC.
 Note that sterilisation of males is listed in the non surgical category.
 This is consistent with the stipulation that a surgical procedure must customarily be performed in an operating room.
 In the US, male sterilisation is often performed in the physician's office.

-The fourth and final step attempts to identify additional independent
+The fourth and final step attempts to identify additional independent variables that define iso-resource groups and are clinically sensible.
+As might

 Figure 2 Steps in the definition of the new ICD-9-CM diagnosis related groups